|

 What is the best time of year to go?

-Do you offer any discounts for children (or other)?
+Do you offer any discounts for children or locals?

 Is there a minimum number required for your trips?

-Yes, certain trips have minimum requirements.
 The minimum # of people required for a guided kayak, hiking, or biking trip is two (2) people.
-Overnight camping trips and certain multi-sport trips require more.
+Overnight camping trips and

 Do you supply alcohol?
 May we bring our own?